 When ideas are taken from other sources without giving credit, this is known as plagiarism.
-Plagiarism is the unacknowledged use of somebody else’s words or ideas.
+Plagiarism is the unacknowledged or unauthorized use of somebody else’s words or ideas, including AI-generated material.

 We expect our students to act with academic integrity, and to use their own knowledge to demonstrate authentic learning.
 Student honesty and ethical behaviour is foundational to their schoolwork and in how they handle challenges.
 Our teachers support students' authentic and ethical learning through teaching when and how to cite resources.

 When To Give Credit in Your Work